mgwalker/mudz.me/_main_dishes/Cajun Red Beans and Rice.md

 Once the beans have started to soften but not cooked fully, just over an hour, add the reserved sausage to the beans along with the mustard.
-Continue to cook until the beans are soft, about 3 hours.
+Continue to cook until the beans are soft, another 1 - 2 hours.
 Add more water as needed.
 Continue cooking until the liquid is more like a thick gravy than a thin soup.
 Stir in the cooked rice and serve.